BrendaUga/uip-project/README.md

     * customer can drag items to the order sidebar
     * order is checked against quantities in stock
     * customer can pay by card (using external payment terminal) or credit (if VIP client)
-    * ordering decreases amounts in database
+    * ordering decreases amounts (both quantity and credit) in database
 * manager can keep an eye on the situation in the pub
     * manager needs to log in to see their view
     * manager sees outstanding orders and can mark them as done
     * manager can undo and redo a done order when something goes wrong
     * manager can see quantities of items in stock
-    * manager can restock items that are out of stock (it adds +5)
+    * manager can restock items that are out of stock (it adds +5 to each item currently out of stock)

 ## Login credentials
 All preset usernames are listed in the dropdown in login view.
 All users have the same password, which is '123'.